The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 clean_logical(c("ya :)", "tidak :("))

-If you define the true
+#> [1] TRUE FALSEIf you define the true and false parameters

 yourself, they will be interpreted as regular expressions: